Fujikawaguchiko from Tokyo by Bus

 Narrow sidewalks but considerate drivers in Kawaguchiko Japan.

 Hanging flower pot in Kawaguchiko Japan.

-Owl line up in a Kawaguchiko stop.
+Owl line up in a Kawaguchiko shop.
 Owls are apparently important in Japan.

 Kawaguchiko baker explains the filled peaches.

-Closeup of peaches at bakery in Kawaguchiko Japan.
+Closeup of peaches at the bakery in Kawaguchiko Japan.

 Pleasant park scene in Kawaguchiko Japan.

 Tram to Mount Tenjo which faces Mount Fuji from Kawaguchiko Japan.